higuima/higuima/README.md

 - 💬 Ask me about unit testing
 - 📫 How to reach me: higuima13@gmail.com
 - 😄 Pronouns: she/her
+- ⚡ Fun facts:
-- ⚡ Fun fact: I'm self-taught in calculus, python and cooking!
+    - I'm self-taught in calculus, python and cooking!
+    - My favorite book and movie is stardust